Disclosure and Barring Service (DBS) Checks for English Goju-Ryu Karate-Do Association

 Summary of the procedure:

-- 1. To start the DBS application please go to https://www.crbcheck.info/dbs-checking-service/ and follow the steps as instructed.
-We anticipate most instructors will submit themselves for a Volunteer’s DBS Check at a total cost of £18.
+- 1. To start the DBS application please go to https://www.cataphract.co.uk/cvs/egkadbs.
+We anticipate most instructors will submit themselves for a Volunteer’s DBS Check at a total cost of £44.00.
 You can pay online during the application process with a credit or debit card.
-During the process you will be asked to enter the EGKA account ID number.

 - 2. Proof of Identity documents.
 Part of the DBS check is proving your identity.
 One of the steps you will be asked to complete during the online application is to enter specific details of the three documents you intend to supply to prove your identity.

-- 3. A list of valid documents is listed here. https://www.crbcheck.info/list-of-valid-identity-documents/
+- 3. A list of valid documents is listed here: https://www.cataphract.co.uk/list-of-valid-identity-documents/

-- 5. The Post Office counter assistant will complete the final stage of the Personal Identity Check for and then arrange for the form to be sent back to Cataphract.
-They in turn will carry out a final check and then submit your application to the CRB.
+- 5. The Post Office counter assistant will complete the final stage of the Personal Identity Check.
+Please follow the instructions to send the ID to Cataphract.

 - 6. You, the applicant will receive the DBS form and therefore must take it to the association leader to file.
 If any matter of concern is identified in the report, the senior EGKA management team automatically becomes involved and they will consider what action, if any, should be taken.
 The ultimate sanction is to withdraw EGKA membership from the individual concerned.